Atul-Vish/mastermind/README.md

 6. If you can't guess the code in `11` tries you lose the game and the game will end with a losing message.
 7. If you choose to be the **code creator**, then write your code on a piece of paper.
 8. `ComputerPlayer` will start guessing your code and everytime **Computer** makes a guess, look at your **code**(where you wrote it in step 7) and provide feedback.
-9. `ComputerPlayer` will work under the assumption that you always provide correct feedback.
+9. `ComputerPlayer` will work under the assumption that you'll always provide correct feedback.
 10. `ComputerPlayer` will always win and will be able to guess the code in atmost 5 tries.
 Provided that the feedback you provide is correct.
 11. It uses **Knuth's** algorithm to guess it in atmost 5 tries.
 More details on the algortihm are [here](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Best_strategies_with_four_holes_and_six_colors)